 - Sit back and count down the days!
 At this point, I start making notes about things not to forget to pack, plan out snacks or toys for the transit days, and leave calendar reminders to download audiobooks and double check on all our gear about a week out.

 One of my favorite things after planning is to check out books about the area – if you’re planning a national park trip, check out this list of national parks books for kids!
+If you’re looking at planning a first trip to Walt Disney World check out that post with all my best WDW tips.

 If you need a reminder, pin this post about how to plan a family vacation with this link and image: